Canadian Athletic Therapists Association

-The Canadian Athletic Therapists Association (CATA) is a professional body based in Calgary, Alberta, Canada which was established on April 24, 1965 at a meeting at Maple Leaf Gardens in Toronto, Ontario, Canada.
+The Canadian Athletic Therapists Association (CATA) is a professional body based in Calgary, Alberta, Canada, which was established on April 24, 1965 at a meeting at Maple Leaf Gardens in Toronto, Ontario, Canada.

 History

 The Canadian Athletic Therapists Association (CATA) is the professional governing body of Certified Athletic Therapists in Canada.
 The CATA was established on April 24, 1965 at a meeting at Maple Leaf Gardens in Toronto, Ontario.

 In June 1965, in Chicago at the site of the National Athletic Trainers' Association (NATA) meeting, the first meeting of the CATA was held.

 In 1966 the CATA held it first annual meeting on Canadian soil in Toronto.
 The CATA has continued to hold annual meetings at their National Conference.
 CATA originally stood for Canadian Athletic Trainers' Association, and the word Trainers' was dropped in favor of Therapists to represent the changing landscape of Sport in Canada.
 During the first meeting, the first executive board was selected.
 The first President of the CATA was Mert Prophet.
-The current president of the CATA is Tyler Quennell.
-A new President-Elect is chosen annually; at the CATA Annual General Meeting at the yearly Conference; along with other executives in the Association.
+The current president of the CATA is Kirsten Kidd.
+A new President-Elect is chosen annually; at the CATA Annual Members Meeting; along with other executives in the Association.

-There are currently 8 CATA Accredited Athletic Therapy programs in Canada.
+There are currently nine CATA Accredited Athletic Therapy programs in Canada.
 The Athletic Therapy program at Sheridan College was the first program of its kind in Canada, and was founded in 1973.
-Université du Québec à Trois-Rivières was the most recently added institution, receiving full accreditation in 2017.
-It was the first french-speaking Athletic Therapy program in North-America.
+Acadia University was the most recently added institution, receiving full accreditation in 2022.